NiLuJe/kfmon/README.md

 This should make it trivial to port existing fmon setups.
 As you would expect, a simple file/action pair only requires two entries:

 `filename = /mnt/onboard/my_pretty_icon.png`, which points to the "book" file you want to tie your action to.
 In this example, it's a simple PNG file named `my_pretty_icon.png` located at the USB root of the device.
 This has to be an absolute path, and, of course, has to point to a location Nickel will parse (i.e., usually somewhere in */mnt/onboard*, and not nested in a dotfolder).
+The basename of that file should also be *unique* across all your configs, so avoid common names.

 `action = /mnt/onboard/.adds/mycoolapp/app.sh`, which points to the binary/script you want to trigger when your "book" is opened.
 This has to be an absolute path.
 And if this points to somewhere on the rootfs, it has to have the exec bit set.